known-as-bmf/plugin.video.arteplussept/README.md

 Then follow the steps bellow depending on your system and software version

-## Kodi
+##1.
+Open the addons folder

 ### Windows

-* Press `Windows + R` and type in `%APPDATA%\kodi\addons`
+* For Kodi : Press `Windows + R` and type in `%APPDATA%\kodi\addons`

-* Extract the content of the zip in this directory

-* Rename the extracted directory from `plugin.video.arteplussept-master` to `plugin.video.arteplussept`

-* Done !
-The plugin should show up in your video add-ons section.
+* For XBMC : Press `Windows + R` and type in `%APPDATA%\XBMC\addons`

 ### Linux

-* Open the `~/.kodi/addons` directory
+* For Kodi : Open the `~/.kodi/addons` folder

-* Extract the content of the zip in this directory

-* Rename the extracted directory from `plugin.video.arteplussept-master` to `plugin.video.arteplussept`

-* Done !
-The plugin should show up in your video add-ons section.
+* For XBMC : Open the `~/.xbmc/addons` folder

 ### OSX

-* Open the `/Users/<your_user_name>/Library/Application Support/Kodi/addons` directory
+* For Kodi : Open the `/Users/<your_user_name>/Library/Application Support/Kodi/addons` folder
+* For XBMC : Open the `/Users/<your_user_name>/Library/Application Support/XBMC/addons` folder

+##2.
+Install the add-on

-* Extract the content of the zip in this directory
+* Extract the content of the zip in the `addons` folder
 * Rename the extracted directory from `plugin.video.arteplussept-master` to `plugin.video.arteplussept`
 * Done !
 The plugin should show up in your video add-ons section.

-## XBMC

-### Windows

-* Press `Windows + R` and type in `%APPDATA%\XBMC\addons`

-* Extract the content of the zip in this directory

-* Rename the extracted directory from `plugin.video.arteplussept-master` to `plugin.video.arteplussept`

-* Done !
-The plugin should show up in your video add-ons section.

-### Linux

-* Open the `~/.XBMC/addons` directory

-* Extract the content of the zip in this directory

-* Rename the extracted directory from `plugin.video.arteplussept-master` to `plugin.video.arteplussept`

-* Done !
-The plugin should show up in your video add-ons section.

-### OSX

-* Open the `/Users/<your_user_name>/Library/Application Support/XBMC/addons` directory

-* Extract the content of the zip in this directory

-* Rename the extracted directory from `plugin.video.arteplussept-master` to `plugin.video.arteplussept`

-* Done !
-The plugin should show up in your video add-ons section.
+# Troubleshooting

+If you are having issues with the add-on, you can open a issue ticket and join your log file (usually present in the parent directory of the addons folder used in the installation process).
+The log file will contain your system user name so you may want to sanitize it beforehand.

+You should also try installing the YouTube add-on and the Documentary.net add-on (this will install the two required dependencies : SimpleDownloader and xbmcswift2 if they are not present in your installation)